Why your multi-agent system fails silently, and how to detect it

 Originally published on dev.to

 More on the failure taxonomy at /taxonomy.
-Detector benchmarks at /benchmarks/detectors.
+Detector list at /detectors.
 Framework adapters at /frameworks.